getpelican/pelican/docs/getting_started.rst

 Linking to internal content
 ---------------------------

-Since Pelican 3.1, you now have the ability to do cross-site linking.
+From Pelican 3.1 onwards, it is now possible to specify intra-site links to files in the *source content* hierarchy instead of files in the *generated* hierarchy.
+This makes it easier to link from the current post to other posts and images that may be sitting alongside the current post (instead of having to determine where those resources will be placed after site generation).

-To link to an internal content, you will have to use the following syntax:
+To link to internal content, use the following syntax:
 ``|filename|path/to/file``.

 For example, you may want to add links between "article1" and "article2" given